IgorMilavec/TPLink-SmartHome/README.md

 # TP-Link Smart Home Library for .NET

 This library provides the client for TP-Link Smart Home devices.
-The TP-Link Smart Home protocol is proprietary; this code is based on the article [Reverse Engineering the TP-Link HS110](https://www.softscheck.com/en/reverse-engineering-tp-link-hs110/) and controbutors' own experiments.
+The TP-Link Smart Home protocol is proprietary; this code is based on the article [Reverse Engineering the TP-Link HS110](https://www.softscheck.com/en/reverse-engineering-tp-link-hs110/) and contributors' own experiments.

-The library is built for .NET Standard 1.3.
+The library is built for .NET Standard 1.3 and .Net Framework 4.5.

 ## Supported devices
  * Smart Plugs